Welcome to today's edition of the Rush 24-7 podcast.

 Some of the things I want to talk to you are, can Rick Santorum catch fire?

-Because I just love me some Rick Santorum.
+Because I just love me, some Rick Santorum.

-He did a fundraiser up here, well, down here, as Pennsylvania's would view it.
+He did a fundraiser up here.

 The guy's golden.